+No expense is recognised for awards that do not ultimately vest, except for awards where vesting is only conditional upon a market condition.
 If the terms of an equity-settled award are modified, as a minimum an expense is recognised as if the terms had not been modified.
 In addition, an expense is recognised for any modification that increases the total fair value of the share-based payment arrangement, or is otherwise beneficial to the employee, as measured at the date of modification.

 If an equity-settled award is cancelled, it is treated as if it had vested on the date of cancellation, and any expense not yet recognised for the award is recognised immediately.
 However, if a new award is substituted for the cancelled award and designated as a replacement award on the date that it is granted, the cancelled and new award are treated as if they were a modification of the original award, as described in the previous paragraph.

-The dilutive effect, if any, of outstanding rights is reflected as additional share dilution in the computation of earnings per share (see Note 6).
+The dilutive effect, if any, of outstanding options is reflected as additional share dilution in the computation of earnings per share (see Note 5).

-(ad) Issued Capital
+(ae) Issued Capital